BosEriko/dotfiles/README.md

 ```

 ## Clone the repository
 To start you must first clone the repository.
-Run the command below on Ubuntu on WSL to clone the repository.
+Run the command below on Ubuntu on WSL/Multipass to clone the repository.
 ``` sh
 git clone --recurse-submodules https://github.com/BosEriko/dotfiles.git ~/.files
 ```

 ## Setup Environment Variables
 Before running the installation script you first need to setup your environment variables located on [KeePassXC](markdown/readme/keepassxc.md).
-Run the command below on Ubuntu on WSL to setup your environment variables.
+Run the command below on Ubuntu on WSL/Multipass to setup your environment variables.
 ``` sh
 cp ~/.files/zsh/example.env.z.sh ~/.files/zsh/env.z.sh
 vim ~/.files/zsh/env.z.sh
 ```

 ## Installation Script
 After setting up the environment variables you can now proceed to the installation script.
-Run the command below on Ubuntu on WSL to start installing.
+Run the command below on Ubuntu on WSL/Multipass to start installing.
 ``` sh
 source ~/.files/zsh/env.z.sh && ~/.files/install/entry.sh
 ```